cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/mbexamine.rst

     Compare the quota usage in cyrus.index to the actual message file sizes and report any differences.
 If there are differences, the mailbox SHOULD be reconstructed.

+.. option:: -c

+    Compare the records in cyrus.index to the actual message files report any differences.
+This can help detect issues if messages files were manipulated manually and/or restored incorrectly.

 Examples
 ========